EnzoEmb/enami/README.md

 This library uses [IntersectionObserver API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), to check the visibility of the element, this allows you to trigger animations on horizontal scrolls, when using a smooth-scroll library or inside a slider/carousel.

-**This is a work in progress, website with demos, documentation on methods and events are coming soon.**

 ### How it works